Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach: Introduction

 \section{Introduction}

-One of the major challenges in resource allocation over networks is the existence of externalities among the agents.
-Network externality (also called network effect) is the effect that one user of a good or service has on the product's value to other people.
+externality (also called network effect) is the effect that one user of a good or service has on the product's value to other people.
 Externalities exist in many network systems such as social, economic, and cyber-physical networks and can substantially affect resource allocation strategies and outcomes.
 In fact, due to the rapid proliferation of online social networks such as Facebook, Twitter, and LinkedIn, the magnitude of such network effects has been increased to an entirely new level \cite{cao2015pricing}.
 Here are just a few examples.

 \emph{Allocation of Networked Goods}: Many goods have higher values when used in conjunction with others \cite{haghpanah2013optimal}.
-For instance, people often derive higher utility when using the same product such as cellphones or game consoles (Figure \ref{Fig:motivation}).
+For instance, people often derive higher utility when using the same product such as cellphones (Figure \ref{Fig:motivation}).
 One reason is that companies often provide extra benefits for those who adopt their products.
-Another reason is that the users who buy the same product can share many benefits, such as installing similar Apps or exchanging video games.
-Such products are often referred to as networked goods and are said to exhibit positive network externalities.
+Another reason is that the users who buy the same product can share many benefits, such as installing similar Apps or sending free messages.
+Such products are often referred to as networked goods and are said to exhibit \emph{positive} network externalities.
+Since each individual wants to hold one product and has different preferences about different products, a natural objective from a managerial perspective is to assign one product to each individual to maximize social welfare subject to network externalities.
+In other words, we want to maximize social welfare by partitioning the individuals into different groups where the members of each group are assigned the same product.